 Workforce Ready Re-Entry

 This course provides specific work-readiness activities for students who are “justice involved.”
-The term “justice involved” refers to all individuals with a criminal record, ranging from being charged to being recently released from incarceration.
-This issue can create barriers to some licenses, certifications, and, ultimately, employment.
-This course helps students navigate education and skills training, as well as provide an approach to interviewing techniques and résumé preparation customized to their needs.
+Individuals with a criminal record, ranging from being charged to being recently released from incarceration, can experience barriers to obtaining some licenses, certifications, and, ultimately, employment.
+This course helps students navigate education and skills training and provides an approach to interviewing and résumé preparation customized to their needs.
 16 hours. $74 (Free for qualified participants; see above.)

 Go for the Gold!
 Career Readiness Certificate (CRC) and TA Proficiency Certification Test Preparation

 Prove to employers that you possess the critical workplace skills in reading, applied math, and locating information.
-Prepare to “Go for the Gold” and upgrade skill levels to take the WorkKeys® exam.
-This class is open-entry/open-exit, so you can start and attend anytime!
-90 hours. $179 (Free for qualified participants; see above.)
+Upgrade skill levels to take the WorkKeys® exam.
+This class is open-entry/open-exit, so you can start and attend anytime.
+84 hours. $189 (Free for qualified participants; see above.)